-Colin said: “Seeing Ywain and his young family go through such terrible heartache was painful to watch, and as his best friend, I wanted to do something to make sure as many people as possible have a second chance.”
+“Seeing Ywain and his young family go through such terrible heartache was painful to watch, and as his best friend, I wanted to do something to make sure as many people as possible have a second chance.”

 In 2017-18, five families overruled their loved one’s known Organ Donor Registration to donate and in the 49 cases where deemed consent applied, there were 16 cases where the family did not support deemed consent.
 The football club wants to spread the message and encourage people to have the chat with their loved ones.

-Colin continued: “Charity games are a great way of bringing people together, having a laugh, raising money but also raising awareness of how important organ donation is.
+“Charity games are a great way of bringing people together, having a laugh, raising money but also raising awareness of how important organ donation is.

 “Even if we don’t win on the field, it feels like a win when we raise money and get lots of families to have the chat about organ donation.”